AaltoSciComp/scicomp-docs/aalto/zulip/instructors.rst

 * You can manage users here.
 * Please be careful with who you assign admins/owners.
-These roles should be only given to course staff
+These roles should be only given to course staff.
+* The "moderator" role can has extra permissions assigned, such as managing streams and renaming topics.
+This could be good for course staff/TAs.

 Practical hints